osisoft/AVEVA-Adapter-OPC-UA-Docs/content/installation/system-requirements.md

 ### Upgrade and OCS

+Perform a type migration in OCS.
 Quality information in OCS will be discarded when you upgrade the adapter.
-If you want to retrieve quality information, you need to perform a type migration in OCS.
+A type migration helps to retrieve quality information.
 For more information, see also [Types best practices](https://docs.osisoft.com/bundle/ocs/page/add-organize-data/store-data/types/types-best-practices.html).